 I Have a Facebook Business Page, Do I Need a Website?

-There is very little control over how your information is displayed on your Facebook page.
+You have little control over how information is displayed on your Facebook page.
 You can choose your own banner and profile picture and fill out your details in the About and Services sections.
 You can also pin a post to the top of your page.
 Other than that your page will look like every other facebook page.
 When you post something on your facebook page it will appear in only a percentage of your fans’ home page.
-This percentage varies on how popular you post is and how many fans you have.
+This percentage varies on how popular your post is and how many fans you have.
 When you post a new item the previous posts sink down to oblivion.
 Facebook gives you the option of boosting a post to reach more people but that will cost you money.

 Having a Facebook page for your business is good for building relations with your clients but it isn’t a substitute for a website.